fs200/Resourcepacks/README.md

-This is an issue tracker page for my current project.
+This is an issue tracking page of my current project.